alouiii/stockbridge/README.md

 To add dependencies, go to root directory and run: `yarn workspace <workspace-name> add <package-name>` For example, to add `express` to server, run: `yarn workspace server add express`

+To format the code run `yarn nx format`
 Questions?
 Contact Bilel